oskarth/covcred/about.markdown

 permalink: /about/
 ---

+Tired of people and institutions making claims and not being accountable for them?

-This is a page of credible claims on the Corona virus.
+Covcred is a page of credible claims on the Corona virus.

-To contribute:
+## How to contribute

 - Open a PR in the [Github repo](https://github.com/oskarth/covcred)
 - Edit the public [Google sheet](https://bit.ly/corona-claims)